-Attorney David Pedrazas is an SLC, Utah divorce attorney who has been in practice for over 20 years and knows what needs to be done to make sure you get the best representation possible.
-David Pedrazas understands how much is at stake for you and your family and works to pursue a swift and effective resolution to your case.
-At the Law Office of David Pedrazas, we handle family law cases like divorces, paternity claims, child support, child custody, and many more.
+Attorney David Pedrazas is an SLC, Utah Divorce Attorney who has been in practice for over 20 years and knows what needs to be done to make sure you get the best representation possible.
+Voted as a top 10 Best Divorce Attorney in (2014-2015) by the American Institute of Family Law, David Pedrazas understands how much is at stake for you and your family and works to pursue a swift and effective resolution to your case.
+At the Law Office of David Pedrazas, we handle paternity claims, child support, child custody, and many more.

 If you are looking for the top divorce lawyer in Utah, schedule a consultation with us today.